The Gilder Lehrman Institute offers a variety of programs and resources for historians.

 The Gilder Lehrman Collection is a unique archive of 60,000 American historical documents, widely considered one of the nation’s great archives in the Revolutionary, early national, antebellum, and Civil War periods.
 Visit the Collection’s web page to search our online catalog, find out how to get a scan of a document, or ask a reference question.

-A comprehensive, research database of the Collection with images is available to universities and research libraries by subscription through Adam Matthew Digital.
+A comprehensive, research database of the Collection with images is available to universities and research libraries by subscription through digital publsiher Adam Matthew.

 Doctoral candidates, postdoctoral scholars, college and university faculty at every rank, and independent scholars working in American history can apply for a short-term research fellowship to work in libraries and archives in New York City.